One of my favorite flowers for the holidays is the poinsettia. This is a tutorial for a simple 3D paper poinsettia with free patterns.

 Be sure to stack and position the petal layers first before you start curling so you have some idea as to what direction you want to curl.

-Step 3: Glue the layers together
+Step 3: Glue the layers of the paper poinsettia leaves together

 That’s it!
 Super easy to make a bunch for a bouquet or to add a single flower to any craft project.